 Pulsonix provides you with the ability to customise the user interface with your own Toolbars containing option buttons that allow instant access to tools within the program.
 You also have a complete command set of all the options within Pulsonix which can be assigned to a shortcut key from the keyboard.
-Other aspects of Pulsonix can be customised such as the Windows, colours etc. but are discussed in other more relevant sections of this manual.
+Other aspects of Pulsonix can also be customised such as the application look and and how the menus are revealed when you select them.